Alchus/scout-stuff/03-Second-Class.md

 ```
 10	Demonstrate scout spirit by living the Scout Oath and Scout Law.
 Tell how you have done your duty to God and how you have lived four different points of the Scout Law (not to include those used for Tenderfoot requirement 9) in your everyday life.
 ```
+* ✅ 7/18/2022

+* **Helpful**

+While rafting on the Hiwassee river, I noticed a man in a tube attempting to paddle upstream.
+He was trying to reach his wife, who had overturned in her tube in some rapids.
+I wedged my paddle in the riverbed to hold position so she could reach us, then helped her use my raft and a nearby rock to climb back into her tube.
+Between my group and others groups nearby, nearly two dozen people had floated by without recognizing the situation or offering help.

+* **Friendly**

+Since moving to Chattanooga this winter, I've had a lot of success making friends.
+This summer, I've done activities with three different circles of friends, which has been extremely fun.
+This has been possible because I've been able to meet new people, and those people get to know me as someone who would be a good fit to introduce to a larger group of friends.
+I enjoy making these connections and meeting new people.

+* **Trustworthy**

+I've been able to have a very successful business relationship with the family renting my house for the past few months, because I've been able to make good on my commitment to make any repairs the house needs.
+As renters of a newly-renovated 90-year-old house, they are the ones who have to live with any nuisances in the property, but I have the responsibility to respond to their issues.
+I've made several minor repairs so far, including the closet rods, door thresholds, weather sealing, and pest control.

+* **Thrifty**

+For a long time, I've actively managed my savings, budget, and investment portfolio in a disciplined way.
+I started saving money in 6th grade, with intentions to buy a kayak.
+I still enjoy kayaking (I've gone kayaking, paddleboarding, and rafting since starting this project), but I *still* haven't bought a kayak, even now that I live within walking distance of a boat launch.
+The reason is simply that I haven't been able to prioritize it above other things I want to spend my limited discretionary budget on. *(That may change soon, though.)*

+Having a disciplined budget has allowed me to save extensively, to build a financial safety net, and to invest in a house-- It's changed my life.
+I continue to use a limited budget to plan my expenses, such as by setting aside $200 each month of this year towards my upcoming trip to the grand canyon.

 ```
 11	While working toward the Second Class rank, and after completing Tenderfoot requirement 10, participate in a Scoutmaster conference.